jofas/blog/content/002-first-time-running/index.md

-After a couple of small starting problems (I took some time getting ready and had to turn around after a few meters&mdash;I had to leave my mobile behind, it was too annoying to carry around with me), we were finally on the road.
+After a couple of small starting problems (I took some time getting ready and had to turn around after a few meters&mdash;I had to leave my mobile behind, it was too annoying to carry around with me), we were finally out on the road.
 It was a fair day with the sun hanging fat and bright in a lazy blue sky.
 A gentle breeze made the warm air quite pleasant on the skin.
 We started out running down a hill with a smooth and easy decline, allowing us